Fly United to Chicago in Only Eight Hours!

 It wasn’t until 1933 that United introduced its new Boeing “twin motor airline transports” and boasted that they would finally “bring the city within eleven and a half hours of New York City” (Dallas Morning News, Aug, 16, 1933).

-And an even earlier ad, from 1931, when a flight from Love Field to Chicago was nine hours long.
+And an even earlier ad, from 1931, when a flight from Love Field to Chicago was nine hours long (today a direct flight from Love Field to Chicago takes about two hours and fifteen minutes).
 And if you wanted to continue to NYC, you had to board another plane and fly from Chicago to New York, adding another six and a half hours!

 In an interesting side-note, the first pilot to fly a mail plane between Kansas City and Dallas (on May 12, 1926) was Richard Dobie, brother of Texas literary legend, J. Frank Dobie.
 In 1926 he flew a Curtiss Carrier Pigeon; in 1933, he’d worked his way up to the speedy and powerful Boeing.
 He flew for United for several years.

-Top image is a promotional real photo postcard, currently offered on eBay, here.
+Top image is a promotional postcard, found on eBay.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.